shaojunluo/fastZillowScraper/README.md

 In requirement.txt

+Update: Dec 5st 2018
-Add the function dealing with manual Captcha
+Add some function dealing with Captcha

 ## NOTICE!!!